 The competition heats up for deer rut season

-We spoke with Charles Harding, deer warden at Holnicote Estate.
-During deer rut season, he comes face-to-face with the action.
-He explains more about how you can also witness this spectacle, and discusses the finer details of what goes on.
+Deer Warden at Holnicote Estate, Charles Harding, often comes face-to-face with the action during deer rut season.
+He explains how you can witness this spectacle too, and discusses the finer details of this impressive autumn activity.

 What happens during a deer rut?